mkaya13/leaderboard-project/README.md

 - `npm init` --> Start with initializing package.json

-- `npm install webpack webpack-cli html-webpack-plugin style-loader css-loader --save-dev` --> Install Webpack packages
+- `npm install webpack webpack-cli webpack-dev-server html-webpack-plugin style-loader css-loader --save-dev` --> Install Webpack packages

 - Create a src folder so that webpack can compile source codes (Do not forget to add import `"./style.css";` inside your main js file)